jefflau/jest-fetch-mock/README.md

 * `fetch.mockReject(error)` - Mock all fetch calls, letting them fail directly
 * `fetch.mockRejectOnce(error)` - Let the next fetch call fail directly
 * `fetch.resetMocks()` - Clear previously set mocks so they do not bleed into other mocks
+* `fetch.mock` - The mock state for your fetch calls.
+Make assertions on the arguments given to `fetch` when called by the functions you are testing.
+For more information check the [Jest docs](https://facebook.github.io/jest/docs/en/mock-functions.html#mock-property)

 For information on the parameters body and init take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock` uses under the surface.